ssebs/ServerClip/README.md

 # ServerClip

-Tool for copying contents of a file over various ssh connections.
+Tool for copying contents of a file over nested ssh connections.
 Need to get a log file over to your laptop?
 This can help.

 ## Usage
 - Download `ServerClip.exe` or `serverclip` (depending on OS)